sneakyx/egroupwareserver/README.md

 # Installation / Configuration
 ### Data directories (storage)
 First, it would be wise to create directories for storing everything in place.
 I usually pack everything into subfolders under the same superior directory.
 This way it's easier to create a backup using rsync.
-(Remeber to stop the database before creating a backup!)
+(Remember to stop the database before creating a backup!)
 I suggest the following directory hierarchy:

 /home/egroupware/xxx/mysql  	-> Database